Triple Check the Visa Requirements

 Some countries also require a certain amount of time left on your passport, generally at least six months.
 So triple check both your passport expiry date and a country’s visa requirements before you head to the airport.

 Additionally, some countries require proof of certain vaccinations before you’re allowed across the border.
-For instance, South Africa requires a valid yellow fever vaccination certificate.
-Be sure to have required vaccination certificates at the ready when you arrive at the border.
-A good place to keep it is in a passport holder alongside your passport.
+You can start check for this via our BYG (Before You Go) Guides.
+If the country you plan to visit requires a valid yellow fever vaccination certificate for entry, be sure to have it at the ready when you arrive at the border.
+A good place to keep it is in a passport holder, next to your passport.

 Register with Your State Department